 You decided to start your own business and become an entrepreneur.
-You start setting yourself up and very quickly realize how much there is to learn for you to become successful.
-You know that the chances to succeed are clearly stacked up against you and after a few months of not going anywhere your motivation is lagging behind.
+You start setting yourself up and very quickly realise how much there is to learn for you to become successful.
+You know that the chances to succeed are stacked up against you, and after a few months of not going anywhere, your motivation is lagging.

-The most important part will be your ability to act without knowing the outcome.
+The most crucial part will be your ability to act without knowing the outcome.
 This requires a lot of experimenting and analysing and a strong character and belief in yourself.
-If you’re that type of person you’re going to have real fun making it.
+If you’re that type of person, you’re going to have real fun making it.

-If you struggle with this you will need to find some help.
-In this case I would advise you to get a coach or mentor who can answer many of the questions you might have.
-Of course this requires resources (usually money), but if you have those, this is probably the easiest option.
+If you struggle with this, you will need to find some help.
+In this case, I would advise you to get a coach or mentor who can answer many of the questions you might have.
+Of course, this requires resources (usually money), but if you have those, this is probably the easiest option.
 Just make sure to find the right one!
-But even with a coach or mentor you still need to do the work and be analytical in your approach.
-You just don’t need to test every single hypothesis which speeds things up a lot.
-Also if you have a good coach or mentor, he or she should be able to point you at things that might not be so obvious to you but very important.
+But even with a coach or mentor, you still need to do the work and be analytical in your approach.
+You don’t need to test every single hypothesis which speeds things up a lot.
+Also, if you have a good coach or mentor, he or she should be able to point you at things that might not be so obvious to you but very important.

-In my experience the biggest advantage of working with someone else is the accountability factor.
-If you’ve told someone that you’re going to do it, the chances that you’re actually doing it are much higher.
-Of course it depends on the partner.
+In my experience, the most significant advantage of working with someone else is the accountability factor.
+If you’ve told someone that you’re going to do it, the chances that you’re doing it are much higher.
+Of course, it depends on the partner.

 So how can you create a successful business on your own?

 Be very analytical about everything you do.
 Test everything and check if it works.
-Take action, straight away, no delay Become very clear about your priorities Learn the important things first by checking what others do in your market and make it better Find someone to be accountable to.
+Take action, straight away, no delay.
+Become very clear about your priorities.
+Learn the critical things first by checking what others do in your market and make it better Find someone to be accountable to.
 Get professional help if you can afford it.
 It will speed things up.

 Whatever you decide, enjoy the ride!